rawles/edit.tf/README.md

   characters having different colours, or even different characters entirely, may be achieved.
 This editor does not yet display such effects.
 * The editor has a cut and paste function.
 Firstly, you must define the rectangle you want to cut.
-After pressing `ESC`, the arrow keys can be used to define the rectangle.
+After pressing `Esc`, the arrow keys can be used to define the rectangle.
 During this process, the editor stays in escape mode.
-Lowercase x cuts the rectangle, which can be pasted with `ESC-v`.
+Lowercase x cuts the rectangle and lowercase c copies it.
+  It can then be pasted with `Esc v`.
-* You can add an image to the editing window to trace over with `ESC-=`.
+* You can add an image to the editing window to trace over with `Esc =`.
 The editor prompts you for a URL.
 The image at this URL will appear beneath the editor window, with the editor itself at half opacity.
-  Pressing `ESC-=` again will make the image disappear again.
+  Pressing `Esc =` again will make the image disappear again.
 This is demonstrated in
   [this video by Steve Horsley](https://www.youtube.com/watch?v=CA8U4YW5JZM).
   If you press `=` while defining a rectangle, the image will appear